Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists: A Brief Introduction to Convex Analysis and Fixed-Point Algorithms

 but the inclusion may be strict.
-All the algorithms considered in the paper will actually find a solution to \eqref{eq00} by finding $x\in \mathcal{X}$ such that
+All algorithms considered in this paper actually find a solution $x^\star\in \mathcal{X}$ satisfying

+if such a solution exists.
+But in view of \eqref{eq01}, the existence of a minimizer of $\sum_m g_m\circ L_m$ is not sufficient to guarantee the existence of a solution to \eqref{eq02}.
 Therefore, throughout the paper, we assume that for every optimization problem considered, \textbf{the solution set of the corresponding monotone inclusion \eqref{eq02} is nonempty}.
-Given \eqref{eq01}, this assumption implies that the solution set of the optimization problem \eqref{eq00} is nonempty.
-If the functions satisfy a so-called \emph{qualification constraint}, we have an equality instead of an inclusion in \eqref{eq01}.
-In that case, it is sufficient to show that a solution to \eqref{eq00} exists, since the solution sets to \eqref{eq00} and \eqref{eq02} are the same.
+Given \eqref{eq01} and Fermat's rule, a solution $x^\star$ of \eqref{eq02} is a solution to the optimization problem \eqref{eq00}.
+If the functions satisfy a so-called \textbf{qualification constraint}, we have an equality instead of an inclusion in \eqref{eq01}; in that case, it is sufficient to show that a solution to \eqref{eq00} exists.
 A qualification constraint is~\cite[Proposition 4.3]{com12}:

-where, for any linear operator $L:\mathcal{X}\rightarrow \mathcal{U}$ and $\Omega\subset\mathcal{U}$, $L^{-1}(\Omega)=\{x\in\mathcal{X}\;:\;Lx\in\Omega\}$, and $\mathrm{sri}\;\Omega$ denotes the strong relative interior of a convex set $\Omega$, which is the set of points $u\in\Omega$ such that the cone generated by $-u+\Omega$ is a closed linear subspace.
+where, for any linear operator $L:\mathcal{X}\rightarrow \mathcal{U}$ and $\Omega\subset\mathcal{U}$, $L^{-1}(\Omega)=\{x\in\mathcal{X}:Lx\in\Omega\}$, and $\mathrm{sri}\;\Omega$ denotes the strong relative interior of a convex set $\Omega$, which is the set of points $u\in\Omega$ such that the cone generated by $-u+\Omega$ is a closed linear subspace.
 Other qualification constraints can be found in \cite[Proposition 4.3]{com12}.
 Note that for $\sum_{m=1}^M g_m\circ L_m$ to be proper, it is necessary to have $\cap_{m=1}^M L_m^{-1} (\mathrm{dom}\;g_m)\neq\emptyset$.
 Since the strong relative interior is even larger than the interior of a set, the condition \eqref{eqqualif0} is really not a lot to ask.